 Many workers are completely unaware of chemicals that create potential hazards in their work environment making them more vulnerable to toxic exposure and serious health complications including illnesses.
 Millions of workers in the United States are unwittingly exposed to toxic chemicals and fumes on a regular basis at their workplaces.
 However, they may not learn about the effects of these toxins until it is too late.
-If you have suffered serious or irreversible side effects as a result of toxic exposure at the workplace, you may be eligible to file a workers’ compensation claim.
+If you have suffered serious or irreversible side effects as a result of toxic exposure at the workplace, you may be eligible to file a toxic exposure workers compensation claim.

 There may even be circumstances under which you may be able to file a third-party claim against a party other than the employer whose negligence may have caused or contributed to the toxic exposure and your illness.
-The experienced Glendale workers compensation attorneys at the ODG Law Group have a long and successful track record of fighting for the rights of injured workers and their families.
+The experienced workers compensation attorneys at the ODG Law Group have a long and successful track record of fighting for the rights of injured workers and their families.
 Their experienced staff have the resources needed to help you file a successful claim.
 Call us at 818-230-2428 to find out how we can help you.

 Toxic chemicals that are present in the workplace could be one of a multitude of substances that are known to cause illnesses or even deaths when employees are exposed to them.
 Most if not all forms of chemical and toxic exposures are covered by workers’ compensation insurance.
 Also, the U.S. Occupational Safety and Health Administration (OSHA) maintains a safe level of exposure for toxins and chemicals found in most productions, which employers must follow.

 Here are some of the common chemicals that give rise to toxic exposure cases: